ottomattas/INFOMDM-ASSIGNMENTS/second_assignment/Data.md

 #### Idk, anything else you guys can come up with? :P

+Things to consider:
+- Normalising the data;
+- Cross-validation
-difficulties faced by liars in encoding spatial information a plausible relationship between deceptive opinion spam and imaginative writing, based on POS distributional similarities the top 5 highest weighted features for each class
+difficulties faced by liars in encoding spatial information
+  - nltk: spatial category, look into it. a plausible relationship between deceptive opinion spam and imaginative writing, based on POS distributional similarities.
+  - check it out if we can compute this.
-The SVM cost parameter, C, is tuned by nested cross-validation on the training data
+The SVM cost parameter, C, is tuned by nested cross-validation on the training data.
+  - cross-validation.
+the top 5 highest weighted features for each class
+  - normalising the data.
+  - scikit-learn. freqdata, smth like that.

 three types of language features: